 I love making things from scratch, but I am definitely NOT above taking shortcuts in the kitchen!
-Frozen puff pastry is one of my favorite tricks for creating delicious treats without all of the work of making it from scratch!
+Frozen flaky puff pastry is one of my favorite tricks for creating delicious treats without all of the work of making it from scratch!

 These strawberry turnovers with store-bought puff pastry are such a great strawberry pastry treat.
 They are especially delicious during the spring and summer months when strawberries are at their peak.
-I’ve learned they can also be made with frozen strawberries with just as must flavor for a little brightness on a dreary winter day.
+I've learned they can also be made with frozen strawberries with just as must flavor for a little brightness on a dreary winter day.
+They are the perfect breakfast treat!

 Strawberries – I have used fresh in this recipe, but frozen strawberries would also work and would be a great option in the winter when fresh strawberries are not at their peak.